Perfecting Your Car Control: Trail Braking and "Zero Steer"

 There is a lot of confusion amongst racers as to how rotation occurs when trail braking into the corner and whether weight transfer might be a factor in helping the car to turn.

-Our attention should be on the rear of the car where, as we have established, it is the generation of rear tyre slip angles that causes the chassis rotation he driver can feel.
+Our attention should always be on the rear of the car where, as we have established, it is the generation of rear tyre slip angles that causes the chassis rotation the driver can feel.

 The Phases of the Corner